all

 EN HR

-The selection and offer of gulets available for private charter and cruises in Croatia are diverse.
-In recent years, Gulets have topped the list of most desirable vessels.
-Increasing demand is accompanied by an increase in the gulet fleet and the quality of service.
-In this article, we will introduce you to the gulet charter, what to expect, how to book.
+The selection and offer of gulets available for private charters and cruises in Croatia are diverse.
+In recent years, gulets have topped the list of most desirable vessels.
+Increasing demand has been accompanied by an increase in the gulet fleet and the quality of service.
+This article will introduce you to gulet charters, what to expect, and how to book.

 What is a Gulet?